VHSgunzo/lux-wine/README.md

 - [x] [Faking current resolution](https://github.com/GloriousEggroll/proton-ge-custom/pull/52) (if Wine support WINE_FULLSCREEN_FAKE_CURRENT_RES and depends on FSR)
 - [x] [LatencyFleX](https://github.com/ishitatsuyuki/LatencyFleX) (depends on [DXVK-NVAPI](https://github.com/jp7677/dxvk-nvapi) >=0.5.3)
 - [x] Nvidia Resizable BAR (if your system support)
+- [x] Сreating/restoring backups of Wine prefixes
+- [x] Supports the creation of multiple backups with their own timestamps for the same prefix
+- [x] Сhoosing the compression method (xz and zstd) and compression level for backups (zstd and 1 lvl as default for backups)
+- [x] Supports the creation of multiple backups with their own timestamps for the same prefix
+- [x] Mounting/unmounting backups of Wine prefixes
+- [x] Supports mounting multiple backups at the same time with a separate control gui
 - [x] Redefining Wine options in settings GUI:
 ```
       * WINE_HIDE_NVIDIA_GPU